Documentation Index

 Use meaningful names

 Name nodes and workflows descriptively.
-“Move to inspection position” is better than “Node 1”.
+“Alert on person in zone A” is better than “Node 1”.